 What Are the EAP Method Requirements For WPA3-Enterprise?

-• The EAP method requirements for WPA3-Enterprise vary based on whether we are using 192-bit mode or 128-bit mode.
+• The EAP method requirements for WPA3-Enterprise vary based on whether you are using 192-bit mode or 128-bit mode.

 • WPA3-Enterprise’s 192-bit mode exclusively supports EAP-TLS, which requires certificate-based authentication on both the client and the RADIUS server.